Default judgments

 A default judgment is when the court makes an order without having a hearing.
 This occurs when the defendant does not respond to a complaint.

-You can apply to the court for a default judgment if you filed and served a complaint and the has not:
+You can apply to the court for a default judgment if you filed and served a complaint and the defendant has not:

-• paid the money outlined in your complaint or returned the goods owed to you
+- paid the money outlined in your complaint or returned the goods owed to you

-• filed a defence.
+- filed a defence.

 You must wait 21 days after the complaint is served on the defendant.
 If a defence is filed, you cannot apply for a default judgment.